 To further support efficient transitions from hospital to community, the Toronto ABI Network provides up-to-date information on operational changes, service offered, availability of in-person and/or virtual services, and changes to wait times in the ABI community service wait times report.

-The information in this report will be updated every 4 weeks.
+The information in this report will be updated bi-monthly.

 The community-based organizations and programs listed below provide services to individuals with an ABI living in the Greater Toronto Area.
 To find organizations and services outside of Toronto and the GTA, please connect with the ABI Navigator in your area.

 Programs for People with an ABI

-ABI Support and Therapy Groups in GTA Toronto
+ABI Support and Therapy Groups in the GTA